-Open concept living is all the rage.
-Not only is this setup great for entertaining, but it also makes small spaces feel larger.
-And while this floor plan really lends itself toward a modern aesthetic, it works beautifully in traditional and transitional interiors, too.
+Open concept living is all the rage in the world of interior design.
+Not only is the setup great for homeowners who like to entertain, but it can also make a small space feel larger than it really is.
+Open layouts accentuate airy aesthetics that promote an organic flow from zone to zone, while making it possible to maximize the available natural light.
+And while this type of floor plan really lends itself to a modern aesthetic, it works beautifully in traditional and transitional interiors, too.

 1. Create a cozy environment.